tiswanso/tiswanso.github.io/istio/istio_on_magnum.md

 ## Resulting k8s + Istio

 ![istio on k8s deployed by magnum](Magnum_istio_k8s_deployment.png)

+### Istio Version Info
+The `getLatestIstio` mechanism was used to pull the latest release Istio k8s manifest and istioctl binary.
+At the time of this example bringup the Istio latest release version is `istio-0.5.1`.

 ## Bring Up Flow
 1. k8s Cluster Admin Steps